Artists/Bands [B]

 Musician (guitar/bass guitar/vocals/harmonica), actor, producer.

 With more than forty years as a professional musician, Bart Black (formerly Bart Douglass) began his music career in Armidale.
 Originally from Sydney he moved to the city in his early teens, later graduating from Armidale High School in 1978.
 His passion for music saw him collaborate with numerous local musicians (notably Doiran James) during his late teens and early twenties.
 After a spell in the army he moved to the Blue Mountains area in 1986, co-founding Katoomba band The Snoggs with James.
-When the band finished up some 18 months later he moved to Sydney for a period of time, continuing to play in bands and teach guitar.
+Around the same period he provided some guitar and vocals to a couple of recordings being made by Some Trippin’ Diggers.
+When The Snoggs finished up some 18 months later he moved to Sydney for a period of time, continuing to play in bands and teach guitar.
 Black is believed to have also spent some time in Orange (New South Wales) during the 1990s and later studied for a period at the University of Western Sydney.

 Black’s non-rock music achievements to date include the 2007/2008 Ickle Pickle production of Robin Hood, for which he was engaged as guitarist.
 2008 also saw him receive Best Music Score (for the short film, CamBRA Boys) at the 5th Light, Canberra, Action Awards.
-Since 2008 Black has also been a member of Canberra band The Phonic Carpet (left), and more recently The Black Souls (ca. 2021-)
+Since 2008 Black has also been a member of Canberra bands The Phonic Carpet (left), and more recently The Black Souls (ca. 2021-2024).
+With The Black Souls he released a mini-LP in 2023 titled Heartbreak and Redemption.

-• Live performance footage of Black (and also featuring Juliet Reeve) can be accessed via his Bart Black LinkedIn page.
+- Live performance footage of Black (including performances with Juliet Reeve) can also be accessed via his Bart Black LinkedIn page.
 The Wee Jasper Cave’s advert for Agamemnon can still be accessed from the company’s website [as of 3/06/2023].
 A pdf copy is also available from the NTMIA.

 BLOOD BROTHERS